iirasalo/WEB1-BE-WEEK5/Group-activity-4/README.md

 ## Task 3

 - What is Hashing?

+Hashing turns your password into a short string of letters / numbers using an encryption algorithm.
+If a website is hacked, cyber criminals don't get access to your password.
+Instead, they just get access to the encrypted “hash” created by your password.
+    Salting adds random data to the hashed password.

 - What is the Rainbow Table Attack and how can we protect against it?

+A rainbow table attack is a password cracking method that uses a table (a “rainbow table”) to crack the password hashes in a database.